 Platforms

 Platforms, or bolsters, are flatbeds without walls or a roof.
-They are perfect for transporting project cargo that doesn't fit into any other container type.
-Their open design allows for maximum flexibility in securing and transporting odd-sized or unusually shaped goods.
-This makes platforms a popular choice for industries facing complex logistics challenges.
+They are great for moving project cargo that doesn't fit in other containers.
+Their open design lets you secure and transport odd-shaped goods easily.

 Containers, Sizes and Stacking Techniques